Implementing Abandonment recovery emails

 In this section, we will cover the data requirements for a generic abandonment recovery email.

-It is important to consider any custom dynamic content requirements that fall outside this generic use case and confirm that it can all be obtained from the data points suggested below.
+Consider any custom dynamic content requirements that fall outside this generic use case.
+Ensure that all necessary data can be obtained from the suggested data points below.

 QProtocol data requirements for Abandonment recovery